 Because Yosemite was closed, we went for a hike in Mammoth Lakes instead.
 We were already planning to stay in Mammoth Lakes for a night, but we were meant to drive on to Yosemite early in the morning.
 I’m so glad we were able to enjoy the beautiful scenery here because I wouldn’t have wanted to miss this kind of nature.

-We ended up taking a 5 mile long hike up to Rainbow Falls.
-The weather didn’t allow for a rainbow to actually form near the waterfall, but it was nonetheless a beautiful sight.
+We ended up taking a 5-mile long hike up to Rainbow Falls.
+The weather didn’t allow for a rainbow to actually from near the waterfall, but it was nonetheless a beautiful sight.

 I’m very happy we got to stay in Mammoth Lakes for a day.
 Other than the beautiful hike to Rainbow Falls, our accommodation for the night was perfect.
 We stayed in a little cabin in the middle of the woods.
 It was obvious that the town is famous for its skiing and snowboarding season, but it was still lively during the summer for its mountain bike trails.